cmarunachalam/repotest/README.md

 # repotest
 ----------

-This is a sample repository to test plugins
+This is a sample repository to test plugin webhook